isabelcosta/fourth-personal-website/src/posts/dataclasses-are-nice.md

         self.categories = categories
 ```

 Now we can use less boilerplate code to define classes.
-There is no need to install a separate python library, this will come with python standard library (as long as its > 3.7).
+There is no need to install a separate python library, this will come with python standard library (as long as it is > 3.7).

 Here's how you can define these now:
 ```python